 Ensuring The Census Works for All Americans

-By Rep. Tony Navarrete (AZ), Chair of NHCSL’s Latino Voting & Elections Task Force
+By Sen. Tony Navarrete (AZ), Former Chair of NHCSL’s Latino Voting & Elections Task Force

 Just a few weeks after NHCSL kicked off its 15th Annual National Summit of Hispanic State Legislators with a policy session on the 2020 Census, US Secretary of Commerce Wilbur Ross, announced his decision to include a question about respondents’ citizenship in the 2020 Census that is likely to cause an undercount of Hispanics, unless Congress or the courts overturn this decision.